 You can also use the -a option which prints out all the available information about the kernel and the machine.

 Some distributions ships with a separate set of files which specify the release and versions of the distro.
-These files are usually in the /etc folder with either the word release or version in them or two different files specifying both.
+These files are usually in the /etc folder with either the word release or version in them.
 You can view these files using any text editor or the cat command.

 bash$ cat /etc/*-release*